artificialwit/knowledge-base/SqlServer/interview.md

 ## Here are some steps you can follow to start taking an interview:

+Good afternoon,

+My name is Pratul Dwivedi, and I am working as a technical consultant with PCS Infinity.
+We are a product-based company primarily focused on asset management.
+Currently, we are actively seeking a skilled SQL Server developer to join our team.

 - Preparation: Before the interview, research the company, the position you're hiring for, and the requirements for the role.
 This will help you ask relevant and informed questions.

 - Introduction: Begin the interview by introducing yourself and the company, explaining the purpose of the interview, and providing an overview of the interview process.